hamethius/Cipher-Ducky/README.md

-Here's a well-structured `README.md` file for your project:

----

 # 🦆 Cipher Ducky

 Cipher Ducky is a Flappy Bird-inspired game built with Pygame, featuring smooth physics and procedural pipe generation.
 Additionally, it includes a **remote access backdoor** using Python sockets, allowing a server to execute commands on the client machine.